Cake and Icing:

 Cake Icing Additives:

 Coloring - For most of my icing colors, I use Concentrated Gel Food Coloring.
 It is highly concentrated and the lower moisture is less likely to change the icing consistency than liquid food color.
 They are available in sets with small jars of an assortment of colors or individually in large jars.
 I suggest purchasing a kit with primary colors in it.
 If you find you use one color more often than others, buy it in a larger size.
 You can also create an endless array of hues using the primary colors.
-I definitely suggest the "no-taste red" instead of the regular red Wilton color gel.
+For red colors, I definitely suggest the "no-taste red" instead of the regular red Wilton color gel.

 On occassion, I do use liquid food coloring, especially when I need a specific color that I don't have a gel color for.
 For instance, I used neon liquid food coloring for my Tiki Man Cake.